-• Results of the fiscal year
+Results of the fiscal year

-The Company has closed its annual accounts with respect to the past fiscal year with a loss of €1,089,835.15 (USD equivalent \$1,448,172.95).
-This loss results mainly from the costs related to the development of new products which have not yet generated significant revenues and to the set-up of the US CLIA laboratory and team to support direct sales of tests since mid-2012.
+The Company has closed its annual accounts with respect to the past fiscal year with a loss of €958,277.81 (USD equivalent \$1,073,000).
+This loss results mainly from the costs related to the set-up of the US CLIA laboratory and team to support direct sales of tests since mid-2012.

-• Statutory and non-distributable reserves
+Statutory and non-distributable reserves

-The Company has a corporate capital of &30,053,884.52.
+The Company has a corporate capital of €36,018,550.66.
 The Company has no statutory reserve.
 As the Company has closed its annual accounts with respect to the past fiscal year with a loss, the Company is not legally obliged to reserve additional amounts.

-• Allocation of the results
+Allocation of the results